Holographic S-fold theories at one loop: Conclusion

-This work has been a quantitative exploration of holographic theories which are defined by an S-fold \cite{gr15,at16,ags20}.
-Part of it involved clarifying how basic features of the brane construction can be written as input to the conformal bootstrap.
-The AdS unitarity method \cite{aabp16} then led to interesting results, most importantly the first large-spin anomalous dimensions from table \ref{tab:s21} which can distinguish between different S-folds.
-Moreover, the algorithm we used in the process combined elements of \cite{a16,s16,c17} in a non-trivial way and eliminated the need to propose any sort of ``alphabet'' for the one-loop double discontinuity from the outset.
-Going up in twist three times was arbitrary and could have been done many more times.
-There are several open problems related to one-loop S-fold correlators which should be investigated next. \begin{itemize} \item The OPE coefficient formula \eqref{ope-3j} is the first of our new results which will be cumbersome to extend to 4d $\mathcal{N} = 3$ SCFTs.
+It is natural to ask how much of the landscape of 4d $\mathcal{N} = 2$ holographic CFTs can be explored with these methods.
+Due to operator mixing, a single loop-level four-point function will continue to incorporate data from infinitely many tree-level four-point functions.
+In our case, these tree-level S-fold correlators, and the $k = 1$ correlators to which they were related, both obeyed a crucial constraint.
+The single-trace conformal primaries (in a consistent subsector) all had spins of at most $\mathcal{N} / 2$ ensuring that none of them could come from long multiplets.
+For theories of class S, whose holographic duals were studied in \cite{gm09}, this will not be the case since the operators come from compactifying a more supersymmetric theory on a Riemann surface.
+Alternatively, SCFTs where the single-trace spins exceed $\mathcal{N} / 2$ can still be tractable if they are related to maximally supersymmetric theories not through compactification but through a simpler orbifold procedure \cite{ks98}.
+For S-folds in particular, we believe the following open problems should be investigated next. \begin{itemize} \item Double-trace anomalous dimensions, especially those in \eqref{transcendental} which are reliable at low spin, can be helpful for interpreting numerical bootstrap results.
+In order for this application to proceed, it will be important to know the contributions from higher derivative terms in the effective action in addition to the loops.
+Noting that $\mathcal{S}^{(N)}_{D_4,1}$ has a marginal coupling, it is likely that these corrections depend more sensitively on the flavour group. \item Future targets include 4d $\mathcal{N} = 3$ SCFTs, for which the analogue of our OPE coefficient formula \eqref{ope-3j} is much richer.
 Since the desired correlators involve the $SU(3)$ polarizations mentioned in \eqref{su4-to-su3}, projected tree-level exchanges no longer yield pure numbers but new harmonic polynomials.
 Limiting values of them should reduce to isoscalar factors which have been studied from a CFT perspective in \cite{k17}. \item In contrast to the case of \cite{ags20} which had the $\mathcal{N} = 2$ S-fold breaking global symmetries, $SU(4) \to SU(3)$ in $\mathcal{N} = 3$ S-folds is a breaking of R-symmetry.
 A $\frac{1}{2}$-BPS operator in $B\bar{B}[0; 0]_p^{(0, p, 0)}$ will therefore decompose into longer (but not long) multiplets.
 The superconformal blocks for these correlators are not known and indeed they might not even be fixed kinematically.
 There is currently a gap in the literature concerning model dependent blocks which play a role in the mixing problems for model independent blocks. \item A decomposition along the lines of \eqref{scwi-sol} exists for $\frac{1}{2}$-BPS operators of 4d $\mathcal{N} = 3$ theories \cite{llmm16} but the extra correlators that account for mixing will need to be treated without auxiliary functions.
 This motivates the need for a Lorentzian inversion formula which explicitly accounts for supersymmetry.
-Some initial work has been done in \cite{gl21} leveraging dimension shifting identities for conformal blocks and it will be interesting to see how far this can be pushed. \item For the $\mathcal{N} = 2$ S-folds studied here, and most likely in the $\mathcal{N} = 3$ case as well, the asymptotic expansions of anomalous dimensions do not truncate.
-This makes it worthwhile to determine how they may be resummed.
-At small fixed values of the spin, one should expect expressions similar to those found in \cite{ach21} which involve $\zeta(3)$ and $\log 2$. \end{itemize} We hope to begin addressing these in future work.
+Some initial work has been done in \cite{gl21} leveraging dimension shifting identities for conformal blocks and it will be interesting to see how far this can be pushed. \end{itemize} We hope to begin addressing these in future work.